Lani274/tutorial-flask-login/README.md

 def sign_up():
     return render_template("sign_up.html") # replace p tag with this code
 ```
+The routes login, logout and sign-up will now use their individual templates to show different page content.

 Go to *sign_up.html* and replace the *h1* tags with this code.